Niv20/string-c-library/README.md

 `LinkedList* create_list(size_t element_size);`

-This is the starting point for using the library.
-It allocates memory for a new, empty `LinkedList` structure and initializes it.
+This function allocates memory for a new, empty `LinkedList` structure and initializes it.

 **Receives:**